 In 2016-2017 an HFR “Heritage Tree “program was initiated.
-A board member attended a meeting of the Hendersonville Tree Board and asked if HFR could use the same name used for a Hendersonville program — “Heritage Trees” in order to start a program in Flat Rock.
-HFR owes a debt of gratitude to Wes Burlingame – who sat on this Hendersonville board and for being the one to smile and say yes.
+A board member attended a meeting of the Hendersonville Tree Board and asked if HFR could use the same name for a program already in place – “Heritage Trees” to initiate a program in Flat Rock.
+HFR owes a debt of gratitude to Wes Burlingame – who sat on this board and for being the one to smile and say yes.

-The group has met during the fall of 2020 – outdoors – and voted on the name ‘Mountain Gardeners’.
-The Mission Statement for HFR is ‘To protect, preserve and promote the historic and cultural heritage of Flat Rock, NC.’
-This rings true for the Mountain Gardeners – as we discover the deep roots in the district – and uncover more about those who came here-what they planted – and the gardens they created.
+The group has met during the fall of 2020 (outdoors) and voted on the name “HFR Mountain Gardeners”.
+The Mission Statement for HFR is “To protect, preserve and promote the historic and cultural heritage of Flat Rock, NC.”
+This rings true for the Mountain Gardeners – as we discover the deep roots in the district – and uncover more about those who came here, what they planted, and the gardens they created.
 We are tasked to care for the abundant beauty we have all around us in public and private landscapes.
-We hope to work in collaboration with other groups-both Master Gardeners and those new to Flat Rock who may have never donned gardening gloves before.
+We hope to work in collaboration with other groups; both Master Gardeners and those new to Flat Rock who may have never donned gardening gloves before.
 We welcome you all.

 Historic Flat Rock, Inc.